Geometry Information Page

 The question of geometry comes up quite a bit on the various forums so I decided to take some of my postings and consolidate them here to expound a bit on the subject.
 Allow me to preface this by saying that in my opinion while geometry is part of the suspension set-up and overlaps with the proper sag settings and correct spring rates etc on your bike, it is still a separate facet from the damping (compression & rebound) set-up of the suspension.
 A lot of people try to use damping adjustments to make corrections for a poor geometry and in my experience that simply does not work.

 Geometry is a combination of your front and rear ride height settings along with your suspension sag numbers that allow the bike to steer effectively.
-This is in conjunction with your personal riding style, rider weight, bike weight, wheelbase even tire sizes all affect the final numbers that need to be adjusted.
+It is also part of the chassis design with its own inherent limitations per the engineers that created it.
+All of that in conjunction with your personal riding style, rider weight, bike weight, wheelbase even tire sizes all affect the final numbers that need to be adjusted and in some cases there simply is not enough range of adjustment available to us to overcome the original design of the bike.

 For years the conventional set-up for geometry on a sportbike (such as the RC51) was to take the bike the way it was delivered from the factory and basically raise the rear end of the bike and lower the front.
 The only catch was not getting the already front heavy bike so biased that the front tucked too easily.